Unemployment in the United States: 2008–2009 debates

-The debate around the American Recovery and Reinvestment Act of 2009 (ARRA), the approximately $800 billion stimulus bill passed due to the subprime mortgage crisis, highlighted these views.
+The debate around the American Recovery and Reinvestment Act of 2009 (ARRA), the approximately $800 billion stimulus bill that was passed in response to the subprime mortgage crisis, highlighted these views.
 Democrats generally advocated the liberal position and Republicans advocated the conservative position.
 Republican pressure reduced the overall size of the stimulus while increasing the ratio of tax cuts in the law.

 These historical positions were also expressed during the debate around the Emergency Economic Stabilization Act of 2008, which authorized the Troubled Asset Relief Program (TARP), an approximately $700 billion bailout package (later reduced to $430 billion) for the banking industry.
 The initial attempt to pass the bill failed in the House of Representatives due primarily to Republican opposition.
 Following a significant drop in the stock market and pressure from a variety of sources, a second vote passed the bill in the House.

 2010–present debates

 Creating American Jobs and Ending Offshoring Act

 Senator Dick Durbin proposed a bill in 2010 called the "Creating American Jobs and Ending Offshoring Act" that would have reduced tax advantages from relocating U.S. plants abroad and limited the ability to defer profits earned overseas.
 However, the bill was stalled in the Senate primarily due to Republican opposition.
 It was supported by the AFL–CIO but opposed by the U.S. Chamber of Commerce.

 The Congressional Research Service summarized the bill as follows: "Creating American Jobs and Ending Offshoring Act—Amends the Internal Revenue Code to: (1) exempt from employment taxes for a 24-month period employers who hire an employee who replaces another employee who is not a citizen or permanent resident of the United States and who performs similar duties overseas; (2) deny any tax deduction, deduction for loss, or tax credit for the cost of an American jobs offshoring transaction (defined as any transaction in which a taxpayer reduces or eliminates the operation of a trade or business in connection with the start-up or expansion of such trade or business outside the United States); and (3) eliminate the deferral of tax on income of a controlled foreign corporation attributable to property imported into the United States by such corporation or a related person, except for property exported before substantial use in the United States and for agricultural commodities not grown in the United States in commercially marketable quantities."